 Dental care is vital to the overall health of any pet.
-Dental disease can lead to health issues with the heart, liver, and kidneys, and can affect the entire body through the bloodstream.
+Dental disease can lead to health issues with the heart, liver, and kidneys, and can affect the entire body through the bloodstream, but most importantly dental disease is painful!
 In fact, 80 percent of dogs and 70 percent of cats over three years of age suffer from some form of dental disease, making it the most common pet health issue among our pet population.

 In spite of these disturbing facts, many pet owners are not aware of the importance of dental care to their pet’s health.
 There are a lot of different ways to improve your pet’s dental hygiene, including home brushing, dental chews, and regular dental evaluations with your veterinary team.
-We offer free dental evaluations with our technicians on Saturdays.
-One of our dental technicians will have a look at your pet’s mouth to help make recommendations about oral care, give you an estimate of approximate price for that care and help you set up an appointment with one of our veterinarians.
-You will need an appointment for this service so call 724-514-6858 or email us!
+Give us a call to set up an appointment with one of our doctors who will do a complete physical exam and examine your pet’s mouth to help make recommendations about oral care and give you an estimate of approximate price for that care.
+Rest assured that our doctors have many hours of continuing education in veterinary dentistry, as well as many years of experience performing oral surgery.
+You will need an appointment for an evaluation with one of our veterinarians, so give us a call at 724-514-6858 or email us!

 The most effective way to protect your pet from dental disease is by a daily home care routine that involves brushing your pet’s teeth.
 It is easier than it sounds and we can give you advice on how to train your pet to tolerate this, as well as give you advice about which pet dental home care products are worth spending your money on.
 Your daily home care routine should be paired with annual, yep we said ANNUAL, dental X-rays and cleaning under anesthesia in order to keep your pet as healthy as he/she can be.